Thousands queue through night to pay their respects at Queen’s lying in state - NewsBreak

 Many have queued overnight for the chance to file past the monarch’s coffin after it was handed to the care of the nation on Wednesday afternoon.

-By 10am on Thursday, the queue was around three miles long and stretched past London Bridge to HMS Belfast.
+By 8am on Thursday, the queue was around 2.6 miles long and stretched to Borough Market.

 The coffin, which sits on a catafalque and is draped with a Royal Standard, continues to be guarded at all hours by units from the Sovereign’s Bodyguard, the Household Division or Yeoman Warders of the Tower of London.